nextgenlabs-official/Developer/README.md

-# Madhankumar Onteddubandi — Lead Architect Portfolio
+# Madhankumar Onteddubandi — Founder of NextGen Labs

 Professional profile and engineering portfolio of **Madhankumar Onteddubandi (@MadhanBlastz)**, Founder of **NextGen Labs**.